Rome, Open City: Distribution

 The film opened in Italy on 27 September 1945, with the war damage to Rome not yet repaired.
-The United States premiere followed on 25 February 1946 in New York.
+The United States premiere followed on 25 February 1946 in New York, released by Joseph Burstyn and Arthur Mayer.
 The American release was censored, resulting in a cut of about 15 minutes.
 The story of the film's journey from Italy to the United States is recounted in Federico Fellini's autobiographical essay "Sweet Beginnings" published in 1996.
 Rod E. Geiger, a U.S. Army private stationed in Rome, met Rossellini and Fellini after catching them tapping into the power supply used to illuminate the G.I. dancehall.
 In the book The Adventures of Roberto Rossellini, author Tag Gallagher credits Geiger at age 29 as the "man who more than any single individual was to make him and the new Italian cinema famous around the world."
 Before the war, Geiger had worked for an American distributor and exhibitor of foreign films which helped facilitate the film's release in the United States.
 In gratitude, Rossellini gave Geiger a co-producer credit.

 However, According to Fellini's essay Geiger was "a 'half-drunk' soldier who stumbled (literally as well as figuratively) onto the set of Open City.
 [He] misrepresented himself as an American producer when actually he 'was a nobody and didn't have a dime.'"
 Fellini's account of Geiger's involvement in the film was the subject of an unsuccessful 1983 defamation lawsuit Geiger brought against Fellini.

 The film was banned in several countries.
 West Germany banned it from 1951 to 1960.
 In Argentina, it was inexplicably withdrawn in 1947 following an anonymous government order.

+Box office

+Thanks to heavy marketing by Arthur Mayer and his partner Joseph Burstyn in Life magazine.
+Rome Open City grossed an astonishing $3 million at the U.S. box office, an unprecedented number for an Italian movie playing mainly in small, independent theaters.
+Rome Open City created a new appetite for foreign films.